-A window that looks like the example in the following diagram is then displayed.
+A window that looks like the example in the following image is then displayed.
 (You may need to expand your project to see this.)

 We will need to enter some data for the getAgent and getClient methods.
-The following diagram is an example of the getAgent operation.
+The following image is an example of the getAgent operation.

-To do this, double-click on the getAgent entry under Test Steps and then specify Hank Williams between the web:agentName and the web:agentName tags.
+To do this, double-click on the getAgent entry under Test Steps and then specify Hank Williams between the <web:agentName> and the </web:agentName> tags.
 Similarly, specify Brian Olsen for the getClient request.